-- All placement inquiries to be sent to email@example.com or firstname.lastname@example.org
+- All placement enquiries to be sent to email@example.com or firstname.lastname@example.org

 - For any student housing and services related queries: email@example.com

-- All counselling inquiries to be sent to firstname.lastname@example.org
+- All counselling enquiries to be sent to firstname.lastname@example.org

 - All student leadership enquiries to be sent to email@example.com

-- All co-curricular inquiries, academic support or residence based counselling to be sent to firstname.lastname@example.org
+- All co-curricular enquiries, academic support or residence based counselling to be sent to firstname.lastname@example.org

 To the residence assistants at the respective residence reception during working hours, or the student assistance at the front desk after hours.
 If you are not able to obtain assistance, you may email your maintenance issue to email@example.com.